xNaCly/blog/content/posts/2022/linux_guide_for_powerusers.md

 If you already know how to install Linux skip [Installing](#installing-a-distro) and go straight to [What do we need, how do we get it](#what-do-we-need-how-do-we-get-it)

+If you want to see Screenshots of the results click [here](#screenshots-1).

+If you want to take a look at my dofiles, they are [here](https://github.com/xnacly/dotfiles)

 ## Getting started with the Lingo (What is all this stuff)

 ### Linux `(+-/GNU)`